hpc-carpentry/old-hpc-workflows/_episodes/08-cluster.md

 ~~~
 {:.language-python}

 To run Snakemake on a cluster, we need to tell it how it to submit jobs.
-This
+This is
-is done using the `--cluster` argument.
-In this configuration, Snakemake runs
+done using the `--cluster` argument.
+In this configuration, Snakemake runs on
-on the cluster login node and submits jobs.
-Each cluster job executes a single
+the cluster login node and submits jobs.
+Each cluster job executes a single rule
-rule and then exits.
-Snakemake detects the creation of output files, and
+and then exits.
+Snakemake detects the creation of output files, and submits new
-submits new jobs (rules) once their dependencies are created.
+jobs (rules) once their dependencies are created.
+Snakemake has many options
+available to fine-tune the interactions with the scheduler, including resource
+requests, and the maximum number of jobs to submit at any time.
+We will explore
+the essential options here.

 ## Transferring our workflow

-FIXME: change to a CSIRO system (pearcey?)

-Let's port our workflow to Compute Canada's Graham cluster as an example (you
-will probably be using a different cluster, adapt these instructions to your
-cluster).
 The first step will be to transfer our files to the cluster and log
 on via SSH.
 Snakemake has a powerful archiving utility that we can use to
 bundle up our workflow and transfer it.